Photos and Review by Oyster.com Investigators

-I did spot a good number of strollers on site, perhaps due to the one-bedroom suites with and the restaurant's .
+I did spot a good number of strollers on site, perhaps due to the one-bedroom suites with full kitchens and the restaurant's kid's menus.

 Everything is clean and well-maintained, except for a few scruffs and stains.

-Though lacking the high-polished luster, the rooms and facilities are all reasonably clean and well-maintained, ignoring a few scuffs on the walls (from luggage being dragged past).
-But even my highly scrutinizing eyes couldn't find a substantive flaw.and
+Though lacking the high-polished luster, the rooms and facilities are all reasonably clean and well-maintained, ignoring a few stains in the carpet and scuffs on the walls (from luggage being dragged past).
+But even my highly scrutinizing eyes couldn't find a substantive flaw.

 Boasting an innovative art collection, a great gym, and a clean pool with stunning views, the Sonesta is a great option in the heart of Coconut Grove.
 Though the privately owned suites are huge and kitchen-equipped, the tiny standard rooms only come with 2 twin beds shoved together to form a "king."